 Don't let the graphics fool you.
 For the time, this was impressive 3D, and a reasonably deep RPG.
-It wasn't the narrative based joy of something like Ultima, but if you just wanted a sandpit, the only thing in your way was one of the most brutal welcoming committes ever.
+It wasn't the narrative-based joy of something like Ultima, but if you just wanted a sandpit, the only thing in your way was one of the most brutal welcoming committees ever.
 Arena especially came out swinging.
 You know how Oblivion and Skyrim start with tutorial dungeons?
 This game starts with a fuck you dungeon.
 It's big, sprawling, and will kick your ass, but that's only the start of the pain.
 Dare to sleep in the wrong place, and it actually spawns extra-tough monsters to punish you for it.
 How bad are we talking?
-The lead designer - repeat - the lead designer of Morrowind/Oblivion claims to have fired it up around 20 times since it came out, and only finished it once.
+The lead designer—repeat—the lead designer of Morrowind/Oblivion claims to have fired it up around 20 times since it came out, and only finished it once.
 Not the game.
 The first dungeon.

-And once you're out of it?
+And once you're out?
 It gets worse.
 You emerge battered and bruised in the middle of an entire continent, with about six million square kilometres of terrain to explore.
-How many hand-crafted dungeons are there in that, holding plot relevant things?
+How many hand-crafted dungeons are there in that, holding plot-relevant things?
 Seventeen.
 One plus seven.
 Not eight.
 Yow.
 You may as well try to find a needle in a haystack, blindfolded and using your teeth.
 Only without the needle.
 And with a bucket full of scorpions instead of a haystack.
 Upside down.
 On the moon.
 Reached by a rocket.
 That you built yourself with Kraft cheese slices.
 Paid for by a part-time snipe-hunting job.

 Or you could just cheat your arse off, like 99.9% of the people who ever finished it did.

 Looking back, it's a miracle the series ever got off the ground... and it almost didn't.
-It was a buggy mess, with little 'real' content, and a spectacularly bad art swords-and-sleazery cover of the kind that only contemptuous marketing people still persist in thinking gamers will be drawn to like Pee-Wee Herman to a porno theatre.
-All of that, plus the fact that distributors had been expecting some kind of rock-em-sock-em action game, only to get a hardcore RPG instead meant that Bethesda initially shipped fewer copies of Arena than of The Terminator 2029: Operation Scour - an expansion pack to a completely forgotten licensed game.
+It was a buggy mess, with little 'real' content, and a spectacularly bad art swords-and-sleazery cover of the kind that only contemptuous marketing people still persist in thinking gamers will be drawn to.
+All of that, plus the fact that distributors had been expecting some kind of rock-em-sock-em action game only to get a hardcore RPG instead, meant that Bethesda initially shipped fewer copies of Arena than of The Terminator 2029: Operation Scour—an expansion pack to a completely forgotten licensed game.
 (That we may do one week.)
 Hard to imagine now, isn't it?

 Oh, and one more, that no commercial RPG is ever likely to do again...

-After making a name for the series with Arena and Daggerfall, Bethesda opted... to release something completely different.
-Meet Battlespire - easily the oddest, and by far the worst of the Elder Scrolls series.
-It was originally intended to be a Daggerfall expansion, being promoted to a full game during development, which landed right at the end of the DOS era.
-Where previous games had been taken on huge worlds, this took an Ultima Underworld approach and was (almost) entirely set in one mage academy taken over by everyone's favourite baddie called Mehrunes Dagon, Mehrunes Dagon.
+After making a name for the series with Arena and Daggerfall, Bethesda opted to release something completely different.
+Meet Battlespire—easily the oddest, and by far the worst of the Elder Scrolls series.
+It was originally intended to be a Daggerfall expansion, but was promoted to a full game during development, which landed right at the end of the DOS era.
+Where previous games had taken on huge worlds, this took an Ultima Underworld approach and was (almost) entirely set in one mage academy taken over by everyone's favourite baddie who is called Mehrunes Dagon, which is to say, Mehrunes Dagon.

 (Incidentally, doesn't "Mehrunes" sound like a particularly apathetic mage?
 Just saying.)

 Battlespire was the first and only game in a spin-off series, Elder Scroll Legends, and the first in the Elder Scolls series as a whole where everything was designed in an editor instead of by throwing a bag of random seeds at a map and seeing what happened.
-It's also the only multiplayer game in the series, though one of the many reasons for its failure was that getting it running was a real pain in the arse.
-This wasn't really its fault - server browsers as we know them today were still in their infancy and most people were still on awful modems - but for good and bad, it was a bit ahead of its time.
+It's also a multiplayer game, though one of the many reasons for its failure was that getting multiplayer running was a real pain in the arse.
+This wasn't really its fault—server browsers as we know them today were still in their infancy and most people were still on awful modems—but for good and bad, it was a bit ahead of its time.

-Redguard was a decent enough action adventure for its time, if one that deviate even further from the series than Battlespire.
+Redguard was a decent enough action-adventure for its time, if one that deviates even further from the series than Battlespire.
 It's the only game in the series where you don't get to make your own character and story, casting you as a pirate type called Cyrus on a hunt for his sister on the island Stros M'kai.

 It's also the retrogaming equivalent of being broken on the rack.

 For some insane reason, Bethesda built the game around two of the Holy Trifecta of pain: Windows, 3DFX and Quicktime.
-It's a DOS game, but with a Windows installer that basically doesn't work on any recent version.
+It's a DOS game, but with a Windows installer.
 Painfully extracting the files by hand and throwing it into DOSBox, you then discover that while it does have a software rendering mode, you're not going to get more than a few frames a second out of it.
-People tell me it's possible to get it running, but I tried for hours without success - and even then, it apparently breaks midway through.
-The only way I got anything out of it was with Glidos-
+People tell me it's possible to get it running, but I tried for hours without success—and even then, it apparently breaks midway through.
+The only way I got anything out of it was with Glidos...

 Even after all this work, nothing's guaranteed.
 My i7 PC which handles Skyrim on Ultra chugs away like nobody's business, keypresses are laggy, and the sound doesn't work.
 Also, it's surprisingly hard to fight and keep track of what's going on with the word GLIDOS spinning in front of your face on a constant loop.
 So, while I originally planned to play through a decent chunk of it and see how it lived up, instead I'm going to have to rely on my memories from playing it way back in 1998.
 Unfortunately, since my PC at the time was a pile of crap, mostly what I remember is it chugging away like nobody's business, with lots of lag.
 There was probably music, but I don't recall.
 Hmm.
 This is going well...